progit/progit2/TRANSLATING.md

 # Translating Pro Git (2nd Edition)

-The translation are managed in a decentralized way, with each translation teams maintaining their own project.
-Since each translation is a different repository, maintainers teams are self organized for each project.

-The Pro Git team simply pulls them in and builds them for the translation teams on the https://git-scm.com website.
+The translations are managed in a decentralized way.
+Each translation team maintains their own project.
+Each translation is in its own repository, the Pro Git team simply pulls the changes and builds them into the https://git-scm.com website when ready.

 ## A Word About the Activity of Translating